Bahamas Island Hopping Guide 2026

 Explore Bimini

-Rent a golf cart ($80/day) and explore North Bimini.
-Morning snorkeling at Rainbow Reef.
-Lunch at Stuart's Conch Stand (best conch salad ever!).
+Rent a golf cart (from about US$80/day) and explore North Bimini end-to-end.
+Morning snorkel at Rainbow Reef or the SS Sapona wreck.
+Lunch at Stuart's Conch Stand — the conch salad is the real deal.
 Afternoon at Blister Beach for shelling.
-Sunset at Luna Beach Club.
+Sunset cocktails at a beachfront bar near Bailey Town.

 Day 3: Sunday